GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ![Configuring Trigger](./images/05-new-trigger.png)

-Now let's test:
+Now, do the following to test:

 1. Go back to the GCP Console.
 2. Click on **Cloud Build**.
 3. Click on **Triggers**.
 4. Click on **Run trigger**.

 After the build is complete and successful, go back to Spinnaker and check if it has an execution of the pipeline.
-There should be an execution, showing our trigger is working fine:
+There should be an execution, showing the trigger is working fine:

 ![First execution](./images/06-first-run.png)

 ### Extract Details From The Built Image

-Now we will get details from the built image.
-We will need the image name and image digest.
+Get the image name and image digest fron the created image.
 These details will later help with the creation of an image url with the name and digest that is going to be used for signature and attestation creation and also the deployment.

 For that, do the following: